torik42/YaLafi/README.md

 and invoked as script.
 On option '--server lt', LT's Web server is contacted.
-Otherwise, [Java](https://java.com) has to be present, and the path to LT has to be customised in script variable 'ltdirectory';
+Otherwise, [Java](https://java.com) has to be present, and the path to LT has to be specified with --lt-directory.
-compare the corresponding comment in script.
 Note that from version 4.8, LT does not fully support 32-bit systems any more.
 Both LT and the script will print some progress messages to stderr.
 They can be suppressed with `python ...
 2>/dev/null`.
 ```
 python -m yalafi.shell
+                [--lt-directory dir]
                 [--output mode] [--link] [--context number]
                 [--include] [--skip regex] [--plain-input] [--list-unknown]
                 [--language lang] [--t2t-lang lang] [--encoding ienc]